 The Ordinary Account can be used for housing, education and investments.
 When you are 35 years old or younger, most of your CPF contributions (around 23% of your wages) will go to the Ordinary Account.
 As you get older, the contribution amount to your OA lessens and instead prioritises your Special and MediSave Accounts.
 As with all CPF accounts, your OA also earns interest, although at a lower rate than your SA and MA.
 While we have summed up the main features of the Ordinary Account below, you can find more in-depth information in our comprehensive guide to your Ordinary Account.

-Account Allocations of Wage Rates (monthly wage > S$750)
+Account Allocations of Wage Rates (% of total CPF contribution) (monthly wage > S$750)

 Ordinary Account: Housing Expenses

 You can use the money in your Ordinary account to help pay for new or resale HDB flats and private flats.
 This includes using OA funds to help pay for the cost of the house, the down payment or mortgage payments, as well as miscellaneous fees such as stamp duty, legal costs and survey fees.
 You can also use your OA funds to pay for private housing, although that comes with its own set of rules.
 If you use your OA to pay for your housing, you will have to insure yourself under the Home Protection Scheme.
 This scheme protects you and your family from losing your home if you die, become seriously ill or become disabled.
 You can insure up to 100% of your home loan.